 Afterhours Advice For Orphaned Animals:

 Are you sure that the animal is orphaned?
-Please bare in mind that some young animals appear to be abanonded, when actually their parents are close by.
+Please bear in mind that some young animals appear to be abandoned, when actually their parents are close by.
 For example baby hares (Leveretts) are born with their eyes open, and will sit, much like fawns above ground and wait for their parents to return.

 If you are ever concered about a baby animal that you have come across it is always best to observe from a distance and call a wildlife rescue centre for advice.

-If you do find a genuine orphan then most important and often life saving things that you can do is keep them warm and dry.
+If you do find a genuine orphan then most important and often life saving thing that you can do is keep them warm and dry.

 Do not try to feed anything, including water to an orphaned animal without advice.
 This can be fatal.